AxaFrance/react-toolkit/README.md

 ## Roadmap

 - Update general documentation
-- Continu migration to TypeScript component by component
+- Continu to migrate to TypeScript component by component
 - Continu to fix and clean code.
 Make it simpler, better, lighter